wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

      ![Create custom widget screen.](../media/add-widget.png)

 1. In our example, we want to review the data from a specific sender domain and display the results in a bar chart.
-Therefore, after entering a name for the widget in the **Title** field, select **Sender Domain** from the **Choose pivot** drop-down list.
+Therefore, after entering a name for the widget in the **Title** field, select **SenderDomain** from the **Choose pivot** drop-down list.

      ![Create custom widget example.](../media/senderdomain.png)